Dust polarization modeling at large-scale over the Northern Galactic cap using EBHIS and Planck data: Summary and Discussion

 \end{itemize}

 This work demonstrates that the phenomenological model introduced in \tgmodel\ for the southern Galactic cap also works well in the northern hemisphere.
-The next step in our modeling work will be to extend this framework to multiple frequencies by incorporating spectral energy distributions (SEDs) for the three \hi\ phases, thus introducing the potential for frequency decorrelation of the dust polarization.
-This is a necessary step toward investigating the utility of this framework for evaluating component separation methods for future CMB missions.
+The next step in our modelling work will be to extend this framework to multiple frequencies by incorporating spectral energy distributions for the dust emission associated with the three \hi\ \phases\, thus introducing the potential for frequency decorrelation of the dust polarization.
+This is a necessary step towards investigating the utility of this framework for evaluating component separation methods for future CMB missions.